Financial stimulus in rich countries could worsen fates of poorer economies | The Japan Times

 “The tension between lower rates to boost the economy, but not so low as to jeopardize macro and foreign exchange stability, is the perennial policy dilemma for these central bankers,” said Vishnu Varathan, head of economics and strategy at Mizuho Bank Ltd. in Singapore.

 Currency depreciation is particularly painful to businesses in developing nations that raised debt offshore.
-Around 13% of all emerging-market corporate debt is dollar-denominated, down only slightly from 15% in 2009, IIF data shows.
+Around 13 percent of all emerging-market corporate debt is dollar-denominated, down only slightly from 15 percent in 2009, IIF data shows.

 While the Federal Reserve has expanded the supply of dollars abroad, helping avert a wholesale freeze in exchange markets, it still doesn’t address the increasing cost of debt servicing as the greenback climbs.
 Sharply decelerating, or shrinking, economies will also sap revenue, exacerbating borrowing needs that are expanding thanks to fiscal initiatives to prevent even deeper downturns.